Activesamu3l/100_days_of_code_in_python-Projects/README.md

 ###

 <p align="left">Welcome to my Repository for Dr. Angela Yu's "100 Days of Code in Python" Course (Udemy).
-This collection showcases a selection of projects I completed throughout Dr. Angela Yu's "100 Days of Code in Python" course offered on Udemy.
+This collection showcases a selection of projects I completed throughout the course.
 These projects demonstrate the development of my Python programming skills and understanding of key concepts.</p>

 ###